statgen/locuszoom/assets/docs/layout_tutorial.md

 In this view, we have abstracted away all the details of what is plotted, and we can just see the basic pieces: this plot has two panels (association data and genes data) that are displayed separately on the same screen.
-At the plot level, we ask for 450 px in height, and each panel gets half that space (225 px).
+At the plot level, each panel is 225px high, so the total plot height will be the sum of panels (450 px); if more panels are added, the plot height will increase to match.
 The actual details of what to render are defined as nested layouts (association and genes panels), and the registry also contains predefined options for this piece- `LocusZoom.Layouts.get(...)` returns a JSON object.

 Although the layout could be defined as a single giant object (top-down view of everything at once), defining it in terms of reusable building blocks (bottom up) makes it much easier to read and see boundaries.